RNS Institute of Technology

-RNS Institute of Technology is a private tier-4 engineering college and is located in Bangalore, India.
-The college is soon to be autonomous and is affiliated to Visvesvaraya Technological University.
-It is approved by AICTE, accredited by NBA and NAAC with 'A+' grade, i.e, a score of 3.1/7 (3.3 or above - A++).
+RNS Institute of Technology is a private engineering college and is located in Bangalore, India.
+The college is autonomous and is affiliated to Visvesvaraya Technological University.
+It is approved by AICTE, accredited by NBA and NAAC with 'A+' grade, i.e., a score of 3.1/7 (3.3 or above - A++).
 Rama Nagappa Shetty Institute of Technology (RNSIT) established in the year 2001, is the brain-child of the Group Chairman, Dr. R. N. Shetty.

+Founded by a great visionary Dr. R N Shetty, a renowned name in the industries viz construction, manufacturing, hotel, automobile, power & IT services, and education, RNSIT has been scripting history in the field of technical education.
+Right from its inception in the year 2001, the institution is showing growth with respect to academics, placements, sports and cultural activities; 9 UG engineering branches, 4 PG courses and 9 R&D centres.